-Australia's conservative coalition poised for parliamentary majority: analyst
+Australia's conservative coalition secures parliamentary majority

-SYDNEY (Reuters) - Australia’s conservative coalition was on Monday poised to secure an outright majority following a shock election victory, allowing Prime Minister Scott Morrison to progress his legislative agenda without the support of independents.
+SYDNEY (Reuters) - Australia’s conservative coalition secured an outright parliamentary majority on Monday following a shock election victory, allowing Prime Minister Scott Morrison to progress his legislative agenda without the support of independents.

 Morrison’s coalition defied forecasts to be re-elected on Saturday in what he called a political miracle.

-The Australian Electoral Commission (AEC) on Monday said Morrison’s coalition has won 75 seats in Australia’s parliament, one seat short of a 76-seat majority.
+The Australian Electoral Commission (AEC) on Monday said Morrison’s coalition has won 76 seats in Australia’s parliament, which is comprised of 151 elected lawmakers.

-The AEC said the coalition is ahead in two of the five seats that have not been declared.
+The AEC said the coalition is ahead in one of the three seats that have not been declared.

-Respected Australian Broadcasting Corporation election analyst Antony Green said the Morrison’s coalition will hold these leads, allowing it to select a parliamentary speaker and retain a majority.
+Respected Australian Broadcasting Corporation election analyst Antony Green said the Morrison’s coalition will retain its lead in at least one more seat, allowing it to select a parliamentary speaker and still retain a majority.

-The expected result sent Australian banking, property and health-related stocks to an 11-year high on Monday as investors cheered.
+The result sent Australian banking, property and health-related stocks to an 11-year high on Monday as investors cheered.

 After a long and bitter election campaign, Morrison said Australians have had enough of politics.